physimals/fabber_core/doc/building.rst

 .. note::
-    you may want to put this in your ``.profile`` or ``.bash_profile`` script if you are going to be doing a lot of recompiling)
+    you may want to put this in your ``.profile`` or ``.bash_profile`` script if you are going to be doing a lot of recompiling

 ``FSLDEVDIR`` is an alternate prefix to ``FSLDIR`` which is used to store updated code separately from the official FSL release.
+You might want to set it to something in your home directory, e.g. ``$HOME/fsldev``.
 Most FSL-based scripts should use code installed in ``FSLDEVDIR`` in preference to the main FSL release code.

 *Sometimes* this is all you need to do, however often you will need to set up a link so that FSL knows what compiler flags to use for your platform.
-If you get compilation errors (especially referring to missing libraries), you may need to create a link in $FSLDIR/config.
+If you get compilation errors (especially referring to missing libraries), you may need to create a link in ``$FSLDIR/config``.
 A couple of samples are given below for popular platforms:

 **OSX**::